friendly/twoway/README.md

 <!-- * Implement a proper `anova.twoway()` method, giving a comprehensive analysis of variance table, including the Tukey 1 df test for non-additivity.
 The present version is just an initial sketch. -->
 <!-- * Create a formula method for a `data.frame` with columns like `row, col, value` as might be used in `twoway(value ~ row + col, data=)`. -->
--   It would be nicer to use the names of the row and column variables in some displays, rather than `row` and `col`.
+-   It would be nicer to use the names of the row and column variables in some displays, rather than `Row` and `Col`.